 where $\phi$, $\nu$, and $\rho$ denote the magnetic flux, the Chern number, and the electron density, respectively.
 In their theory based on periodic boundary conditions (PBCs), the condition for QHE appears indirectly passing through the intermediate relation which depends on an artificial geometric parameter.
-Therefore, improvement of this proof is desirable to eliminate this redundancy.
+Therefore, it is desirable to improve the proof to eliminate this redundancy.

-In this Letter, we reformulate the argument using \textit{spiral boundary conditions} (SBCs)\cite{Yao-O,Nakamura-M-N,Nakamura-M,Kadosawa-N-O-N1}, which allow a 2D system to be regarded as an extended 1D chain (see Fig.~\ref{fig:unit_SBC}).
+In this Letter, we reformulate the argument using \textit{spiral boundary conditions} (SBCs)\cite{Yao-O,Nakamura-M-N,Nakamura-M,Kadosawa-N-O-N1}, which allow a 2D system to be regarded as an extended 1D chain (see Fig.~\ref{fig:torus}).
 By employing the LSM-type and Laughlin-type arguments under the SBC, we derive the condition for QHE (\ref{theorem1}) \textit{directly}, without invoking any system-size dependence.
 This formalism provides a unified and more transparent understanding of the QHE from the standpoint of symmetry and topology.

 In the rest of this Letter, we explain the argument by Ref.~\cite{Lu-R-O}.
 Then we reformulate this argument based on SBCs and derive Eq.~(\ref{theorem1}).
-Throughout this letter, the electron charge, the reduced Planck constant, and the lattice constant are set to be unity as $e=\hbar=a=1$.
+Throughout this Letter, the electron charge, the reduced Planck constant, and the lattice constant are set to be unity as $e=\hbar=a=1$.

 {\it --Conventional periodic boundary conditions--}

 First, we discuss how the condition given by Eq.~(\ref{theorem1}) is derived following the discussion by Lu, Ran and Oshikawa\cite{Lu-R-O}.
 The Hamiltonian for the fermions in the 2D square lattice with $L_1\times L_2$ sites under periodic boundary conditions is given by\cite{Hofstadter}